Frequently asked questions

 If possible, please drive yourself to maintain good physical distancing.
 However, this is not required.
 You may still get tested if you're the passenger instead of the driver.
 Multiple people who need testing may drive together.

 Yes, please bring identification, such as a driver's license or passport so we can verify your identity.
 You do not need to show your insurance card or register your vehicle.

 Turnaround time for COVID-19 testing varies; it may take up to 24 to 48 hours to receive your test results, although results may be available sooner.
-We recommend signing up for MyChart, if you don't already have an account, to get your results faster.

 For more information on what to do while you wait, read our follow-up instructions.